ArjoNagelhout/vr-bim/README.md

 ## revit-to-vr-common

-Common class library built to the `unity-revit-app/Assets/revit-to-vr-common-build` folder and included as a dependency in the `revit-to-vr-plugin`.
-This enables simple interchange of data from and to json between the Revit plugin and the VR Application.
+Common class library built to the `unity-revit-app/Assets/revit-to-vr-common-build` folder and included as a dependency in both the `revit-to-vr-plugin` and the `unity-revit-app` project.
+This enables simple interchange of data from and to json between the Revit plugin and the VR Application, as it is exactly the same C# objects and the same configuration for the JsonSerializer.

 ## revit-to-vr-plugin